Aid Still Required: Wetlands restoration

 Recognizing the importance of the wetlands as a natural barrier for New Orleans and their importance to the region's native wildlife, Aid Still Required is researching various means of restoration.
 The Gulf Coast Oil Spill which began in April 2010 is bringing heightened awareness to the issue.
-Common Ground Relief is a local organization that is making great strides in wetlands restoration, establishing a local nursery and utilizing volunteers to rehabilitate portions of the bayou and to rebuild and restore homes in the Lower Ninth Ward.
+Common Ground Relief is a local organization that is working on wetlands restoration, establishing a local nursery and utilizing volunteers to rehabilitate portions of the bayou and to rebuild and restore homes in the Lower Ninth Ward.

 The New Orleans Floating Townhouses

 During Hurricane Katrina in the St. Roch area of New Orleans, floodwaters destroyed foundations of many buildings and homes.
 ASR has proposed a project to utilize sustainability and protect the homes by using zero energy consumption and making the homes floatable in case of another catastrophe.

 Collaborations

 Darfur PSA campaign with NBA players

 The Aid Still Required NBA Campaign for Darfur began many months before Aid Still Required officially became a nonprofit.
 A letter that founder Andrea Herz Payne had written expressing concern over investments funding the crisis in Darfur ended up in the hands of NBA Cavaliers player Ira Newble.
 Ira contacted Sudan expert Smith College professor Eric Reeves and the seeds for NBA player involvement began.
 Hunter and Andrea saw the potential impact NBA players could make on raising awareness about the Darfur crisis and started contacting players and the press.
 In fall 2007, Participant Media contacted the Paynes asking for their assistance in creating the Darfur Now PSA Campaign.
 The Paynes enrolled Olympic athlete Rafer Johnson, NBA players Steve Nash, Baron Davis, Ira Newble, Eric Snow, and Matt Barnes, actors Lauren Conrad and Kristoff St. John, and humanitarian Lauren Bush in the campaign.
 Five members of their hometown team, The Los Angeles Lakers (Kobe Bryant, Derek Fisher, Andrew Bynum, Trevor Ariza, and Luke Walton).
 Kobe Bryant's PSA launched the Aid Still Required website the day it aired on ESPN, March 4, 2008, which also included an interview with Grant Hill about Darfur.